WHC2021SIC/WHC2021SIC-TeamOnBodyGym/README.md

 13. Add execution permission to the _On-Body Gym_ software.
 To do so, navigate to the directory of the extracted archive in a terminal.
 Once you are in that directory, enter the following command: <br>
 `sudo chmod +x app.sh`

-### Running the On-Body Gym Software
+### Running the On-Body Gym Server
 Congratulations!
 You are now done installing all the necessary softwares, drivers, and libraries on the Raspberry Pi.

-In order to run the _On-Body Gym_ software, all you need to do is navigate to the extracted archive folder using a terminal, and then enter the following command on the terminal: `./app.sh`
+In order to run the _On-Body Gym_ server, all you need to do is navigate to the extracted archive folder using a terminal, and then enter the following command on the terminal: `./app.sh`

-**Note:** It is advisable to run the app after wearing the system on the body.
-Also, from this point onwards, you can safely access the Raspberry Pi over SSH and run the application using the instruction above, thus you won't have to connect the Raspberry Pi to any monitor as it can be operated headlessly.
+**Note:** It is advisable to run the server after wearing the system on the body.
+Also, from this point onwards, you can safely access the Raspberry Pi over SSH and run the server using the instruction above, thus you won't have to connect the Raspberry Pi to any monitor as it can be operated headlessly.

 ## Step 5: Put 'em in a Box, Tie 'em with a Ribbon